StrongKey/fido2/sampleapps/java/poc/README.md

     ```sh
     sudo vi /usr/local/strongkey/poc/etc/poc.properties
     ```
-3. Fill in the appropriate values (listed in []) to configure the sample application with a StrongKey FIDO Server and an email server.
-(You can also use GMail as the mail server with your own GMail account to send emails.
-Just make sure you enable access through the Google account's security settings.)
+3. Fill in the appropriate values (listed in []) to configure the sample application with a StrongKey FIDO Server and an email server (you can also use GMail as the mail server with your own GMail account to send emails.
+Just make sure you enable access through the Google account's security settings).
-   **If the mail server has a selfsigned scertificate, make sure to import it in the glassfish truststore before continuing**
+   **If the mail server has a self-signed certificate, make sure to import it in the GlassFish TrustStore before continuing**

    ```
    poc.cfg.property.apiuri=https://**[hostname of FIDO Server]**:8181/api